 Pedro Vilela MD, MSc is a Neuroradiologist.
-Working in Lisbon, Portugal, in both fields: diagnostic and interventional neuroradiology, he is Head of Neuroradiology at Beatriz Ângelo Hospital and senior consultant at Hospital Garcia de Orta and Hospital da Luz. from Coimbra.
-He is the current secretary of the ESNR Institutional Council and one of the editors of the Neuroradiology section of European Journal of Radiology.
+Working in Lisbon, Portugal, in both fields: diagnostic and interventional neuroradiology, he is Head of Neuroradiology at Hospital Beatriz Ângelo and senior consultant at Hospital Garcia de Orta and Hospital da Luz.
+Between 2008 and 2011 he was also a consultant for Interventionist Neuroradiology at the University Hospital of Coimbra.
+He is the current secretary of the Institutional Council of the ESNR and one of the editors of the Neuroradiology section of the European Journal of Radiology

-Neuroradiologist and head of the MRI department of the Department of Neuroradiology at the National Hospital for Neurology and Neurosurgery in London; Pediatric Neuroradiology Consultant at Great Ormond Street Hospital for Children; Associate Professor of Neuroradiology at the Institute of Neurology University College London and Professor of Radiology at Eberhard Karls University in Tübingen, Germany.
+Neuroradiologist and Head of MRI at the Department of Neuroradiology at the National Hospital for Neurology and Neurosurgery in London; Consultant Pediatric Neuroradiology for Great Ormond Street Hospital for Children; Associate Professor of Neuroradiology at the Institute of Neurology University College London and Professor of Radiology at Eberhard Karls University in Tübingen, Germany.
 He has a postgraduate degree in Advanced Oncology and is a Fellow of the European Society of Head and Neck Radiology.
-He has authored over 140 scientific articles and eight book chapters.
-He is currently the leading researcher in imaging in neuro-oncology at the National Hospital for Neurology and Neurosurgery.
-Dr. Bisdas is a member of the Editorial Board of several leading image magazines such as Radiology and Neuroradiology; He is a reviewer of leading journals at Neuroimagem, a member of the Executive Committee of the European Society of Head and Neck Radiology and the European Society of Medical Imaging and Informatics.
+He is the author of more than 140 scientific articles and eight book chapters.
+He is currently the lead researcher in Neuro-oncology Imaging at the National Hospital for Neurology and Neurosurgery. doctor Bisdas is a member of the Editorial Board of several leading journals in the field of Imaging such as Radiology and Neuroradiology; he is a reviewer of leading journals in Neuroimaging, member of the Executive Committee of the European Society of Head and Neck Radiology and the European Society of Medical Imaging and Informatics.
 He is also a member of the Scientific Committee of the European Society of Neuroradiology.
-His clinical and research interests and area of expertise include neuro-oncology, dementia, metabolic disorders, advanced and translational neuroimaging, ultra-high field MRI and PET-MRI.
+His clinical and research interests and area of expertise include neuro-oncology, dementia, metabolic diseases, advanced and translational neuroimaging, ultra-high-field MR and PET-MR.

-Nicolas Menjot from Champfleur, MD, Ph.D., works as an assistant professor in the Department of Neuroradiology at the Montpellier University Hospital Center in France.
-His research activity is particularly focused on brain connectivity and its plasticity in the context of low-grade brain gliomas, multiple sclerosis, dementia and in normal individuals.
+Nicolas Menjot de Champfleur, MD, Ph.D., works as an assistant professor in the department of Neuroradiology at the Center Hospitalier Universitaire de Montpellier, France.
+His research activity is particularly focused on brain connectivity and its plasticity in the context of low grade cerebral gliomas, multiple sclerosis, dementias and in normal subjects.
 This research work is done within the Institut d'Imagerie Fonctionnelle Humaine (I2FH) and within the Laboratoire de Physique (University of Montpellier).

 Meet the national teachers:

-Dr. Lívia Morais - Neuroradiologist and coordinator of the MRI sector of the Institute of Radiology, Hospital das Clínicas, USP (InRad-FMUSP).
+- Neuroradiologist and coordinator of the Magnetic Resonance sector at the Institute of Radiology at Hospital das Clínicas at USP (InRad-FMUSP).

-Dr. Leandro Lucato - Lecturer, Department of Radiology and Oncology, School of Medicine, University of São Paulo; Director of the Clinical Staff of the Radiology Institute of the University of São Paulo Hospital das Clínicas (InRad / HC-FMUSP); Coordinator of Neuroradiology, Diagnostic Center Brazil (CDB).
+- Lecturer at the Department of Radiology and Oncology at the Faculty of Medicine of the University of São Paulo; Director of the Clinical Staff of the Radiology Institute of the Hospital das Clínicas of the University of São Paulo (InRad / HC-FMUSP); Coordinator of Neuroradiology at the Brazilian Diagnostic Center (CDB).

 How to apply?